ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/glossary.md

 **TTFT:** Time To First Token; must be defined precisely (does it include queueing? prefill? network?).

+**TruePoint:** A Groq vendor term for a numeric format/approach described in some Groq materials; do not assume details—confirm the exact precision/accumulation/rounding behavior for your SKU and compiler version before using it in accuracy-critical claims.

+---

+## Comparative Ecosystem Terms (For Translation, Not As Design Targets)

+**TensorRT:** NVIDIA’s GPU inference compiler/runtime.
+Useful as a contrast case: GPUs often rely on kernel libraries and tactic selection, while Groq relies on whole-graph static scheduling.

+**ONNX / ONNX Runtime:** A portable model format and a runtime with multiple hardware “execution providers.”
+Useful analogy for “portable graph → hardware-specific backend,” but do not assume Groq behaves like ORT providers.

+**TVM:** A compiler stack emphasizing schedule exploration/autotuning.
+Useful for understanding schedule search, but Groq compilation aims at deterministic schedules rather than runtime exploration.

+**Olive (Microsoft):** A hardware-aware optimization toolchain built on ONNX Runtime concepts; useful as a template for building a policy-driven artifact pipeline (optimize → measure → select), including for Groq artifacts.

 ---

 ## GPU Intuition Traps (Glossary Entries)